-- Record of Amendments Since 3/8/1987Adoption -
+- Record of Amendments Since March 8, 1987Adoption -

-(Includes reference to all Town Meeting changes from 2023 to 1988 [reverse chronological order])
+(Includes reference to all Town Meeting changes from 2024 to 1988 [reverse chronological order])

+- Article 2: Amend the Zoning Ordinance, Section II Definitions, to include definitions for half story and mixed-use development, and amend Section III Table 3.6 Table of Uses, and Footnotes to Table 3.6 to and to add mixed-use development. - Article 4: Amend the Zoning Ordinance, Section V Supplementary Regulations, Sub-section 5.12 Home Occupation to clarify the requirements associated with home occupations, limit the aggregate size of home occupations, and clarify requirements associated with inspections and renewals. - Article 5: Amend the Zoning Ordinance, Section III Footnotes to Table 3.6 to consolidate the number of criteria the Planning Board considers in Conditional Use Permit applications. - Article 6: Amend the Zoning Ordinance, Section VIII Residential Open Space Cluster Development to establish minimum lot sizes for individual lots, require that open space parcels meet additional minimum requirements, and to require that historical resources be preserved and incorporated into cluster developments whenever practicable. - Article 7: Amend the Zoning Ordinance, Section V Supplementary Regulations, to create a new Sub-section 5.14 for Small Accessory Structures in order to provide for reduced setbacks for small sheds or accessory structures under 120 square-feet in size provided that the structure meets a number of minimum criteria. - Article 8: Amend the Zoning Ordinance, Section IV Dimensional Regulations, Sub-section 4.1.4 Maximum Residential Density to clarify that non-buildable areas cannot be incorporated into maximum residential density calculations and to reduce the maximum residential density in the Route 33 Heritage District from three units per acre to two units per acre. - Article 9: Amend the Zoning Ordinance, Section V Supplementary Regulations, Sub-section 5.13 Solar Energy Systems to allow small-scale ground-mount solar energy systems by right if the proposal meets a number of minimum criteria. - Article 10: Amend the Zoning Ordinance, Section V Supplementary Regulations and Section II Definitions to enact additional regulations, including screening requirements, on storage containers, semi trailers, and associated structures.
-Article 2: Amend the Zoning Ordinance, Section 3.8.8 Gateway Commercial Business District, Table 2 to increase the minimum front setback for developments in the Gateway Commercial Business District and to clarify how building height is measured in the District.
-The purpose of this amendment is to require greater front setbacks along Portsmouth Avenue to ensure the provision of landscaping and pedestrian facilities and to clarify that building height is measured to the highest point of the roofline.

-Article 3: Amend the Zoning Ordinance, Section 4.2 Table of Dimensional Requirements to reduce the front setback for properties in the Professional/Residential District that abut residential uses from 100-feet to 20-feet.
-The purpose of this amendment is to make the front setback more consistent with other zones in Stratham and to allow for the redevelopment of uses on small properties where the existing setback requirement makes redevelopment unfeasible.

-Article 4: Amend the Zoning Ordinance, Section 3.8.8 Gateway Commercial Business District, Table 4 to establish minimum standards for sidewalks, driveways, and electric vehicle charging stations in the Gateway Commercial Business District.
-The purpose of this amendment is to add minimum standards for driveways and sidewalks to reduce conflict points between pedestrians and motorists and to add provisions for electric vehicle charging facilities.
+- Article 2: Amend the Zoning Ordinance, Section 3.8.8 Gateway Commercial Business District, Table 2 to increase the minimum front setback for developments in the Gateway Commercial Business District and to clarify how building height is measured in the District.
+The purpose of this amendment is to require greater front setbacks along Portsmouth Avenue to ensure the provision of landscaping and pedestrian facilities and to clarify that building height is measured to the highest point of the roofline. - Article 3: Amend the Zoning Ordinance, Section 4.2 Table of Dimensional Requirements to reduce the front setback for properties in the Professional/Residential District that abut residential uses from 100-feet to 20-feet.
+The purpose of this amendment is to make the front setback more consistent with other zones in Stratham and to allow for the redevelopment of uses on small properties where the existing setback requirement makes redevelopment unfeasible. - Article 4: Amend the Zoning Ordinance, Section 3.8.8 Gateway Commercial Business District, Table 4 to establish minimum standards for sidewalks, driveways, and electric vehicle charging stations in the Gateway Commercial Business District.
+The purpose of this amendment is to add minimum standards for driveways and sidewalks to reduce conflict points between pedestrians and motorists and to add provisions for electric vehicle charging facilities. - Article 5: Amend the Zoning Ordinance, Section 3.8.6 Gateway Commercial Business District Conditional Use Permit and Section 3.8.8.a Gateway Commercial Business District Permitted Uses by Zone.